 MiamiSolar Incentives 2026: Rebates, Tax Credits & Net Metering

 Miami homeowners stack the 30% federal tax credit and FPL net metering.
-With 5.6 peak sun hours a day and bills averaging $150/month, the typical Miami system pays back in about 7.6 years.
+At 5.6 peak sun hours a day, a home with a $150/month bill (about 1,071 kWh) needs roughly a 8 kW system — 20 panels — and pays back in about 7.7 years.

 Solar Incentives Available in Miami